buffermet/CSP-bypass/README.md

 This repo includes an example XSS payload and callback that, once executed, will change a browser's location to your callback server, which returns a **301 Moved Permanently** response sending the victim back to its referrer.

 This example also includes a token to facilitate stored and reflected XSS; a token is added to the URL's anchor preventing the XSS payload from reactivating.
+It would of course be better practice if you implemented your own payload that removes the stored/reflected XSS entirely.

 **When the attack is executed successfully, the victim experienced what seemed like a page refresh at most.**